danielgroves/danielgroves.net/src/adventures-photography/_posts/2020-04-09-eurovelo-italy.md

   {% figcaption %}A random waterfall, somewhere in the Italian Alps.{% endfigcaption %}
 {% endfigure %}

 During this final night in Italy, just short of the Austrian border, we ducked off the side of the dismantled railway — now cycle path — we were following, and found some flattish ground underneath it on which it pitch our tents.
-The site was tucked in next to what appeared to be an abandoned house with plenty of trees around which kept us well out of sight of any passers by.
+The site was tucked in next to what appeared to be an abandoned house with plenty of trees around which kept us well out of sight of any passers-by.
 We walked back up without cooking equipment to make our dinner, and whilst eating on a bench we’d found it started raining.
-Within a few minutes we were sheltering in our tents as the crack-thud of the thunder and lightening overhead shook the ground around it.
+Within a few minutes we were sheltering in our tents as the crack-thud of the thunder and lightning overhead shook the ground around it.

 {% figure %}
   {% img src: 20160625-DSCF8362, alt: The abandoned house we camped under, followed by views from the last few miles in Italy. %}